Let's Encrypt JWT Certificates

 kubectl exec -n akash-services akash-provider-0 -- env | grep AP_CERT_ISSUER

-2. Check DNS Provider Secret:
+2. Check DNS Provider Secret (if using DNS challenge):

 Terminal window